and lessening its impact

 However, their memory still retains the feelings that went with those missing facts.

 This is very different from the problems of recall which are common in normal ageing.

 Once we understand this, it becomes easier to cope with other aspects of dementia.

 What is Understanding Dementia?

-This is a new charity based in Twyford, Berkshire.
-It was set up by Shirley Pearce with the aim of promoting a clear understanding of dementia, how it affects the person and how we can lessen its impact on those who live with it.
-The charity provides training for care workers, health professionals and family carers in a new and very simple approach that anyone can use.
+This is a charity based in Twyford, Berkshire, set up by Shirley Pearce in 2018.
+Its aim is to promote a clear understanding of dementia, how it affects the person and how we can lessen its impact on those who live with it.
+We provide training for care workers, health professionals and family carers in a new and very simple approach that anyone can use.